-Would This Story Make a Book?Written by email@example.com on Apr 28, 2016 in blog - 2 Comments Print This Post
+Would This Story Make a Book?Written by firstname.lastname@example.org on Apr 28, 2016 in blog - No Comments Print This Post

 God made us all individually.
 Everyone comes to Him by different journeys and so we all have a story to tell about our Christian walk that may help and encourage others.

 Life is in a way like a rope, made from many intertwined strands.
 Here are some of mine, unpicked, but much summarised.

 I was born in Lowestoft, the last year of the post-war ‘bulge’.
 My mother and father, George Porter, ran a motorcycle business.
 We lived above the shop and I can hardly remember a time when they weren’t working.

 My younger sister and I were raised in a nominally Christian family and had the benefit of Bible-based teaching at school and at Christ Church’s Sunday School for a time.
 As an early teenager I was confirmed into the Church of England.

 When I was 15, my sister was 12 and my mother was just 34, my father was killed in a car crash.
 He was 40.

 The shock of that loss, the way it devastated, crushed, bewildered and hurt us for years, made me blame God and turn away from anything to do with him and his works.

 By the time I grew up and finished school I was totally absorbed by drama and the performing arts.
 Embracing a bit of the hippie lifestyle, I went to a drama college in London where after 3 years I qualified as a teacher, rarely thinking about religion.